Louai-Alaranji/simple-student-adding-system/react-different-cards/README.md

 # React + Vite

+// props = read-only properties that are shared between components.
+// a parent component can send data to a child component
+// <component key=value/>

+// propsTypes = a mechanism that ensures that the passed value
+// is of the correct datatype
+// age: propTypes.number (checks if the passed value is a number)

+// defaultProps = default values for the props in case they are not passed from the parent component.
+// name = "Guest"

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: